 5:00PM

 Final Park And Run service departs the Event Village back to Airfield.
 The below timings apply to those taking part in the marathon and 10 mile only.

-Relay key timings can be found on page xx.
+Relay key timings can be found in the relay section.

 6:30AM

 Park and Run Services to the Event Village begin.

 8:30AM

 Assembly zones open for marathon runners.

 9:15AM

 Assembly zone closes.